 Practicing Brahmari Pranayama or ‘humming bee breath’ is a great way to calm the nervous system.
 It also resonates the sinus cavities in the head.
 The practice involves making a long ‘hmmmmmmm’ noise on the exhale.
 It vibrates the throat and vagus nerve, thus activating the parasympathetic nervous system (the ‘rest and digest’ part), and calms the mind.
 If you tend toward blocked sinuses, practice this whilst pressing on the UB2 acupressure points on the inner corners of the eyebrows, which can help release sinus blockages.

-Practice humming bee breath with Jennilee Toner
+Practice humming bee breath in this free class with Jennilee Toner!

 Join Jennilee in practicing Brahmari Pranayama: Bumble bee breath.
 This breath, also known as the humming breath, will calm and harmonize both the body and the mind.